rvohealth/dream/README.md

 - DONE add boilerplate create-dream-app repo, which is set up to play with dream orm, and make sure it works
 - clean up type chaos sweep 1
 - clean up type chaos sweep 2 (may need assistance at this stage depending on how much gets done in sweep 1)
-- replace ALREADY_AT_PROJECT_ROOT with arg passed to function with arg calledFromProjectRoot: boolean
+- DONE replace ALREADY_AT_PROJECT_ROOT with arg passed to function with arg calledFromProjectRoot: boolean

 static: